30 Best Things to Do in Kyoto

 9. Dine along the river at a Kawadoko restaurant and enjoy Kyoto’s traditional summer cuisine

-Every great city has an iconic river within, don’t you agree??
+Every great city has an iconic river within, don’t you agree?
 Kamogawa River or Kamo River (鴨川) is a symbolic river run through the city of Kyoto, and a popular landmark itself.
 The riverbank of Kamogawa River is a great spot to walk down and it’s lined by numbers of cafes and restaurants.

 During summer, they extend their outside terrace towards the river, and make a larger seating space by the river so the guests can feel the breeze in hot weather.
-This is called Kawadoko, and it’s one of the traditions in Kyoto area.
+This is called Kawadoko, and it’s one of the traditions and seasonal attractions in Kyoto area.
 Enjoy the delicious and authentic Kyoto cuisine with the pleasant view of Kamo River only in summer time!

 More info ▶ Kamogawa River: 5 Nice Viewing Restaurants and Cafes on Kamogawa River